“When Fixing His Problems Didn’t Fix Anything, I Finally Learned to Listen.”

 When my son began to have such horrible anxiety that we could not safely get him to school anymore, I had the “Come to Jesus” moment.
 My fixing wasn’t fixing ANYTHING.
 In fact, in all of my efforts to fix things, I created the very experience I feared the most: I communicated to my son that HE was something to be fixed.

 So, I got to work and started making changes.
 It was time to find new parenting tools and put the old ones away.
 I got busy supporting my son instead of intruding on him with my solutions and advice.

 How do parents shift from fixing to supporting?
 ADHD can leave our children doubting themselves, feeling different and misunderstood.
-Children with ADHD receive 20,000 more negative messages during their childhood than other kids.
+Children with ADHD receive 20,000 more negative messages by age 10 than positive messages.
 How many of those negative messages come from us, the parents?